akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240415000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 13
 Keywords: Autoencoder, Clustering
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.08966v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.08966v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.08966v1.pdf" filename="2404.08966v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.08966v2.pdf" filename="2404.08966v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Cinemagraph is a unique form of visual media that combines elements of still photography and subtle motion to create a captivating experience.
 However, the majority of videos generated by recent works lack depth information and are confined to the constraints of 2D image space.
 In this paper, inspired by significant progress in the field of novel view synthesis (NVS) achieved by 3D Gaussian Splatting (3D-GS), we propose LoopGaussian to elevate cinemagraph from 2D image space to 3D space using 3D Gaussian modeling.
 To achieve this, we first employ the 3D-GS method to reconstruct 3D Gaussian point clouds from multi-view images of static scenes,incorporating shape regularization terms to prevent blurring or artifacts caused by object deformation.
 We then adopt an <b>autoencoder</b> tailored for 3D Gaussian to project it into feature space.
 To maintain the local continuity of the scene, we devise SuperGaussian for <b>clustering</b> based on the acquired features.
 By calculating the similarity between clusters and employing a two-stage estimation method, we derive an Eulerian motion field to describe velocities across the entire scene.
 The 3D Gaussian points then move within the estimated Eulerian motion field.
 Through bidirectional animation techniques, we ultimately generate a 3D Cinemagraph that exhibits natural and seamlessly loopable dynamics.
 Experiment results validate the effectiveness of our approach, demonstrating high-quality and visually appealing scene generation.
+The project is available at https://pokerlishao.github.io/LoopGaussian/.

 {{</citation>}}

-### (20/26 | 42/95) Seeing Text in the Dark: Algorithm and Benchmark (Chengpei Xu et al., 2024)
+### (20/26 | 42/96) Seeing Text in the Dark: Algorithm and Benchmark (Chengpei Xu et al., 2024)

 {{<citation>}}